 The Golden Eagles also won their first round match in the Conference USA Championship with a 4-3 win over Old Dominion to advance to the quarterfinals for the first time since 2010.

 Engineer holds 20 years of coaching experience at the collegiate, Davis Cup, Federation Cup, National and International levels before his time at Southern Miss.
 Engineer has trained at the highest of level including multiple national teams and three Davis Cup teams.

 Engineer's national coaching experience has stretched to four continents while training elite athletes.

-Engineer began his coaching career in 1991 in India with Britannia Amritraj Tennis (B.A.T), where he was part of a program that produced a Junior Wimbledon and a Junior U.S. Open champion as well as multiple Davis Cup players and Indian national champions.
+Engineer began his coaching career in 1991 in India with Britannia Amritraj Tennis (B.A.T), where he was part of a program that produced a Junior Wimbledon player and a Junior U.S. Open champion as well as multiple Davis Cup players and Indian national champions.
 Vikrant Chadha, a member of the B.A.T team, was a member of India's Davis Cup team and went on to play for the University of Mississippi (Ole Miss) and was only the 13th All-American in Ole Miss Tennis history.
 Chadha was instrumental in taking the Ole Miss team to two NCAA Final Fours.

 From 1991-2002, he held several administrative and coaching positions with elite clubs and academies in India, Thailand and Malaysia.